Martibis/node256art/README.md

 # 256ART

-Gives generative artists easy access to data in 256ART pieces.
+Gives generative artists easy access to data in 256ART pieces in a NodeJS environment.

 ```
 npm install --save 256art